XronosSchedulingLtd/scheduleruserdocs/events.rst

    Again, a common mistake is to try to put unnecessary information in this box.
-Don't put "Planning meeting for trip to Greece - room 6H", or "Meeting - Lord Copper, Jane Austen and Harriet Vane".
+Don't put "Planning meeting for trip to Greece - room 6H", or "Progress meeting - Lord Copper, Jane Ayre and Harriet Vane".

-   Information about the resources comes later.
+   Instead put "Planning meeting for trip to Greece", and "Progress meeting" and then add the venues and/or attendees as resources in the next step.
+To get the full benefit of Scheduler you need to give it accurate structured information.

 The next box lets you put your event into one of a number of broad categories.
 What exactly is available in your system will depend on